Pelmen323/Pelmen323/README.md

 I'm a big fan of Python coding and I am eager to use the power of programming in software testing.
 What can you find on this page?
 Various Repos with tests in Python:
-- UI automation demos via Selenium
+- A set of tests for Kaiserreich with more than 80 tests to check various aspects of the codebase to keep our product quality high.
+Execution via pytest, supports Jenkins as runner;
-- API automation demos via requests lib
+- UI test automation demos via Selenium;
-- A set of tests for Kaiserreich - this one is in active development and is constantly expanding, It can be used with Jenkins as well
+- API test automation demos via requests lib;
-- A repo with various programs in Python written by me as practice
+- A repo with various small programs in Python;

 ### Github stats
 <img align="center" src="https://github-readme-stats.vercel.app/api?username=Pelmen323&count_private=true&hide=stars,prs,contribs&show_icons=true&include_all_commits=true&theme=dark" />